 There were so many EMDs registered that after a while it was nearly impossible to register a meaningful domain name.

-In 2012 Google introduced a new algorithm that endeavoured to stop EMDs appearing if they pointed to low quality sites.
+In 2012 Google introduced a new algorithm that endeavored to stop EMDs appearing if they pointed to low quality sites.
 The search giant was intent on preventing these sites appearing above higher quality sites competing in the same spaces.

 In 2012, mainly to address the crowded namespace problem, global internet regulator ICANN began accepting applications for a batch of new generic top-level domains (gTLDs) to join the existing ones such as .com, .uk and .org.